WFT/text-stream/README.md

  a consequence of the above note, but other optimizations of received data may be applied.

-`go` : Sent to indicate that the viewer is ready to receive commands.
-This command has no arguments, and therefore no `:`.
+`go` : Sent by the viewer to indicate that it is ready to receive commands.
+This command has no arguments.

 ### Stream Author Commands

-`inited:TEXT`  : Set this text as the initial value of the stream.
-Equivalent to `insert:TEXT`, but only sent once, at the beginning of the stream.
+`i` : Set the argument `TEXT` as the initial value of the stream.
+Equivalent to `+TEXT`, but only sent once, at the beginning of the stream.
 This message *must* be sent before any other messages.